jttmckee/testing-javascript/README.md

 }

 ```
+You also will need to add something that tells Babel what to transpile to.
+I did this by adding the following to the 'package.json' :
+  `"browserslist": "> 0.25%"`
+This works at the moment.
+I'm not sure it is ideal since what happens in the future when the market share of the pre ES6 browsers goes below 0.25%...

+###Note
-If you get an error, or warning, about corejs; either change the version number above to match the corejs in your' package.json' or install corejs 3:
+If you get an error, or warning, about corejs; either change the version number above to match the corejs in your 'package.json' or install corejs 3:
 `npm install --save core-js@3`
 (Don't do both!)